Chow Hang-tung: Early life and education

-Chow was born and grew up in Hong Kong.
+Chow was born and grew up in Hong Kong, attending Ying Wa Girls' School.
 She studied geophysics at University of Cambridge.
 Chow realised that human rights issues were her real interest, so she gave up doctoral studies and returned to Hong Kong in 2010, where she studied law at the University of Hong Kong after having spent some time working at an NGO.

 A barrister with Harcourt Chambers, she was called to the Bar in Hong Kong in 2016.

 Political activism and arrests

-Chow serves as vice chairwoman of the Hong Kong Alliance, which organised annual marches and vigils to commemorate the 1989 Tiananmen Square protests.
+Chow served as vice chairwoman of the Hong Kong Alliance, which organised annual marches and vigils to commemorate the 1989 Tiananmen Square protests.
+She was thrust into the limelight in 2021 because both Lee Cheuk-yan and Albert Ho from the Alliance were in prison, with Chow having become the new convenor.

 On 4 June 2021, Chow was arrested for promoting an unauthorised assembly on the 32nd anniversary of the protests.
-She was thrust into the limelight in 2021 because both Lee Cheuk-yan and Albert Ho from the Alliance were in prison, with Chow having become the new convenor.
 Prior to her arrest, she had urged Hongkongers to "turn on the lights wherever you are – whether on your phone, candles or electronic candles".
 The Scotsman considered her arrest as an example of the Chinese government's "crushing of dissent in Hong Kong".
 Chow was released on bail on 5 June, but was arrested again on 30 June.
 On 2 July she appeared in court, which adjourned her case to 30 July whilst refusing to grant her bail.
 After further bail denials on 9 and 23 July, she was granted bail on 5 August on the condition of posting a cash bail and a surety of HK$50,000 ($6,400), handing over all travel documents, and submitting a declaration that she does not hold a BNO passport.
 Her case was scheduled for 5 October.